 In the parlance of information security professionals, computer storage contains up to eight threat “vectors” or points at which your personal information could be stolen or used inappropriately.
 The bad guys would love to hack your computer so they could:

 Better to think defensively than to assume you will somehow escape a threat to you and your company.
 Such defensive thinking will lead you to destroy any hard drive before the computer is donated to charity or recycled.

 The biggest threat to your computer’s security is its user.
 The second biggest threat to your computer’s security, however, comes from the installed operating system and software.
 The rule of thumb is “if installed, it should be up-to-date.”

 Old versions of operating systems, particularly Windows, are known to be widely exploited to deliver up sensitive information.
-For Windows users, the current version is Windows 10.
-Mac users are not immune to attacks, the current version is macOS Big Sur.
-So keep your operating system up-to-date.
+So don't ignore notifications about software updates and keep your system safe and sound.